-You should reread your contact details and make sure they are authentic.
+You should reread your contact details and make sure they are correct.
 This is to avoid accidental mishaps.

 Make sure you have added the right portfolio or certification.

 Do not overly design your resume header to make it stand out.
-Odd fonts, colors, and designs distract from vital contact information.
+Odd designs, colors, and fonts distract from important contact information.
 Exhibit your skills in your LinkedIn profile or online portfolio instead.

 Resume Header Checklist

 The key to get your contact information noticed by the recruiter is a nicley aligned resume header!

 - Give the biggest font size to your name.
 Make it a resume heading.